deepakkarki/canned-news/readme.md

 - Push them to Docker Hub: `npm run app:push`.
 - Create a `.env.prod` file for each service.
 - Bring up the database container manually (only needs to be done the first time): `npm run db:prod:up`.
-- Run any unrun sql files in the `/database` directory.
+- Run any sql files in the `/database` directory.
 - Run the deployer: `npm run app:deploy`.

 You can then manually run each of the services to test them out: